1. FORMATION AND ACCEPTANCE

 24.2 Liability Cap

-Terna’s total aggregate liability arising out of or in connection with this Agreement, whether in contract, tort (including negligence), or otherwise, shall not exceed the total fees actually paid by Customer to Terna under the applicable Order Form during the six (6) months preceding the event giving rise to the claim.
+Terna’s total aggregate liability arising out of or in connection with this Agreement, whether in contract, tort (including negligence) or otherwise, shall not exceed the total Fees actually paid by Customer to Terna under the applicable Order Form during the twelve (12) months preceding the event giving rise to the claim.
+Taxes, duties, shipping, insurance, third-party pass-through charges and expenses are excluded from the cap.

 24.3 Carve-Outs